radareorg/radare2-book/src/basic_commands/intro.md

 > =!help      ; handled by the IO plugin
 ```

-If a command starts with `!`, posix_system() is called to pass the command to your shell.
+If a command starts with `!`, the POSIX `system()` C function is called to pass the command to your shell.
 Check `!?` for more options and usage examples.

 ```
 > !ls         ; run `ls` in the shell